-- First-line pain management: showers, walking, massage, birthing balls, deep breathing to help the mother concentrate on relaxation
+- First-line pain management: showers, walking, massage, birthing balls and deep breathing to help the mother concentrate on relaxation.

-- Spinal (Intrathecal) - is similar to an epidural, but the medications are administered with a needle into the spinal canal.
+- Spinal (intrathecal) – similar to an epidural, but the medications are administered with a needle into the spinal canal.

-- TAP Block – the injection of a long-acting local anesthetic into the muscle layers of the abdomen following a cesarean section to help with surgical pain for up to three days.
+- Transversus abdominus plane (TAP) block – the injection of a long-acting local anesthetic into the muscle layers of the abdomen following a cesarean section to help with surgical pain for up to three days.

 Columbus Community Hospital